zabiullak/All_in_one_framework_dotnet/README.md

-# UI_Automation using Selenium with C#.Net language binding
+# UI Automation using Selenium with C#.Net
+# UI Automation using Playwright tool
+# API Automation using RestSharp
+# Mocking and Stubbing using WireMock.Net

 **List of libraries used in this repo:**